Call 0800 Talk Teeth 0800 825 583

 • People on low incomes who have a Community Services Card may be able to get emergency dental care, such as pain relief or extractions.

-These services are provided by public hospitals or dentists contracted by your district health board.
+These services are provided by public hospitals or dentists contracted by Health New Zealand.
 You may still need to pay some of the treatment cost.

 People on the benefit or low incomes support requiring immediate and urgent dental treatment through a private dentist may be able to apply for financial support to cover the cost treatment up to $1000 through Work and Income.
 For more information visit: www.workandincome.govt.nz/eligibility/health-and-disability/dental-treatment.html